1. PROTECTION, DEVELOPMENT AND EDUCATION OF TRADITIONAL TIBETAN MEDICINE PLANTS IN THE HIMALAYAS

 Almost all the stupas in the region are living, and under worship.
 The Buddhist devotees worship and circumambulate the stupas as an act of merit but give very little attention on maintenance.
 The climate change is another factor, that can not be stopped totally, although but their effect can be minimized.
 These are some of the elements that need to be incorporated in a training programme in Ladakh.
 At present there is not conservation centre in Ladakh region.
 In order to make the effect of training sustainable, it would be desirable to set up a conservation centre, possibly in Leh.

-Himalayan Cultural Heritage Foundation (HCHF) initiated series of training workshops for local masons on Stupa restoration and conservation in Ladakh and is proud to announce that some masons have been trained and have started to restore old stupas in their own areas.
-However, they still need more professional training and deep insight of Buddhist texts.
-HCHF would be grateful if any individual/company/
+Himalayan Cultural Heritage Foundation – HCHF initiated a series of training workshops for local masons on Stupa restoration in the Nubra valley.
+The recently concluded workshop was held in Tangyar village by HCHF in collaboration with Shesrig Yargyas Tsogspa for 10 days from 1st June to 10th June 2011.
+HCHF is proud to announce that about 10 masons have been trained in Nubra and have started to restore old stupas in their own areas.
+However, they need more professional training and deep insight of Buddhist texts and for that HCHF has requested LAHDC to collaborate and support financially to carry on with this project.

 My Culture-My Heritage is a project designed for young people that will study culture and heritage through talks, visits to heritage sites, discussions, documentary films, interviews, writing competitions and other activities.
 Under this project the youth will have chance to write and express their views and concern about their culture and heritage.
 Their works and researches will be published in the heritage magazine “Heritage Himalaya”.
 We propose to conduct many different workshops and take them to places of interest during holidays.
 During these field trips, young people will lead interviews with the public in different areas of Ladakh about their culture and heritage.
 At the same time they will be taught to do video and photo documentations.